mcmikecreations/tum_info/README.md

 When I see that everything is ok, I put a label on the issue and [GitHub Actions](https://github.com/mcmikecreations/tum_info/tree/main/.github/workflows) take care of the rest by adding a new page to the website and building it.

+### Offered courses

+The offered courses database is maintained in [this repository by Vuenc](https://github.com/Vuenc/TUM-Master-Informatics-Offered-Lectures).
+Please direct your contributions there.
+Once they are accepted, notify me about the update.

+**For developers**: to update the website with new courses, edit and run `python scripts/course_offered_parse.py` from root folder.
+It has the same dependencies as building the app above.

 ### Feature requests and bug reports

 There also are issue templates for such cases [back on GitHub](https://github.com/mcmikecreations/tum_info/issues/new/choose).